-8.1 Managing List
+8.1 Managing Lists

-Smacc automatically determines if, in the production rules, there is a recursion that represents a list.
-In such case, it adds an s to the generated instance variable and manage it as a list.
+Smacc automatically determines if the production rules contain a recursion that represents a list.
+In such case, it adds an s to the name of the generated instance variable and manages it as a list.

 Let us take an example